 See Appendix B for details about how the attendance and suspension variables were constructed.
+Appendix D contains the attendance and suspension impacts reported separately by grade level.

-7 It is important to note that the analysis of suspensions cannot distinguish effects driven by differences in student behavior from effects driven by differences in the enforcement of school policies or reporting practices.
-For example, if Kauffman students were less likely than students in other schools to be suspended, that could reflect a lower frequency of infractions among Kauffman students, or it could indicate that Kauffman School does not suspend students for behaviors that other Kansas City schools consider to be infractions.
+10 It is important to note that the analysis of suspensions cannot distinguish effects driven by differences in student behavior from effects driven by differences in the enforcement of school policies or reporting practices.
+For example, if Kauffman students were less likely than students in other schools to be suspended, that could reflect a lower frequency of infractions among Kauffman students, or it could indicate that the Kauffman School does not suspend students for behaviors that other Kansas City schools consider to be infractions.